yavortotev/softuni-javascript/README.md

 # SoftUni JavaScript Educational Exercises

 This repository contains a selection of problem-solving exercises completed during my studies at SoftUni (Software University).
 These exercises represent a small part of the broader program and projects I undertook durring my stydes.
 For more information about SoftUni (Software University), visit their official website: https://softuni.org.

+## 🚧 Project Status: Work in Progress

+This repository is currently a **private project** as it remains under active development.
+The main goal is to provide a polished and comprehensive set of solutions and exercises from SoftUni's JavaScript curriculum.
+Once I have completed and refined all the exercises, this repository will be made public to share knowledge and learning with the developer community.

 ---